schriftgestalt/GlyphsSDK/README.md

 ### .glyphsFileFormat

 These add additional file formats for the export dialog.

-ObjectiveC only.
+### .glyphsPalette

+Additions to the Palette (Cmd-Opt-P).

 ### .glyphsPlugin